pentora-ai/pentora/CONTRIBUTING.md

-# Contributing to Pentora
+# Contributing to Vulntor

-Thank you for your interest in contributing to Pentora!
+Thank you for your interest in contributing to Vulntor!
 This guide explains how to set up your environment, propose changes, and keep contributions consistent and easy to review.

 ## Quick Start